basnijholt/nijho.lt/content/post/proxmox-migration/index.md

 It gives me the "cattle" management of NixOS for the host, while allowing me to run "pet" legacy workloads (like my old Ubuntu containers or Home Assistant VM) in a stable, manageable environment.
 Crucially, Incus is entirely controllable via a clean CLI, making it a perfect citizen in my agentic workflow.

+Over time, I had already migrated most of my legacy LXC containers—services like DNS or media managers—to declarative Docker Compose files running inside VMs.
+But I still had one major holdout: **Home Assistant OS**.
+I didn't have a good alternative for it.
+I assumed I needed a dedicated appliance OS like Proxmox to run it reliably.
+I didn't realize that with Incus on NixOS, running a full VM for Home Assistant is trivial.
+It’s just another QEMU process, but managed with the same ease as a container.

 One neat thing I did was create Incus VMs that replicate the exact same configuration as my physical machines.
 Before I actually switched off my last Proxmox host, I was already confident that the full configuration worked because I had a virtual machine running the same setup.
 I just have a small file with [overrides](https://github.com/basnijholt/dotfiles/blob/4f534bf32fb4396dd86ce631dec00717eab7656d/configs/nixos/hosts/hp/incus-overrides.nix).